Bar Region: History

 Many tribes of the region embraced Islam during the medieval period.
 According to the Jawahir-i-Faridi, Jat clans such as the Khokhars, Bhattis, Dhudhis, Hans, Johiyas, and Wattus converted during the time of Baba Farid.
 Over time, some of these tribes established their Muslim-ruled polities, including the Sial dynasty, the Pakpattan State, and the Johiyas, who ruled parts of the Jangladesh region.

+Describing the region, historian David Gilmartin notes:

+"...were those pastoralists who circulated within the great Punjab Barrrs, the arid doabs between the five rivers crossing the heart of western Punjab.
+These were the great pastoral "tribes" of the Sutlej, Ravi, and Chenab, whose migrations extended at the time of annexation to within thirty miles of Lahore: the Kharrals, the Khatias, the Wattus, the Sials, and many others.
+They moved annually from fixed camps in the high Barrr (known as rahnas among the cattle nomads and jhoks among the camel nomads) down to summer pastures along the rivers.
+As the settlement officer of Gugera observed, "[T]he immense herds of cattle, which roam about the centre of both the Barree and Rechna Doab, remain in the vicinity of these Ruhnas from the commencement of the rains till the end of February."
+Then, when pasturage disappeared in the Barr as the summer approached, they moved down toward the banks of the rivers, where vegetation moistened from the previous year's floods survived the hot weather."

 During the 18th century, the Bar region witnessed upheaval during the Nader Shah invasion of 1739.
 The Gondal chiefs resisted his forces and helped prevent the devastation of Gondal Bar.
 In both Gondal and Sandal Bars, his army encountered small but organized local resistance.